sanidhyasingh800/ExpenseReport/README.md

 - As a user, I want to be able to view a list of all my expenses for that day, week, or month.
 - As a user, I want to be able to view statistics on how much money I spend within each category.
 - As a user, I want to be able to track how my expenses change over the period of days, weeks, and months.
-- As a user, I want to be able to set a budget cap for a certain week or month and view how much money I have left to spend.
+- As a user, I want to be able to set a budget cap for my expenses and be able to change it later on.